 Levinson, J. (2011).
 “What a Musical Work Is.”
 Music, Art, & Metaphysics, (pp. 63–88).
 Oxford University Press.
 (1980).

 Maes, H. (2009).
 “Elephants, Microscopes and Free Beauty: Reply to Davies.”
 Philosophical Quarterly, 59(235), 332–336.

 Montero, B. (2006).
 “Proprioception as an Aesthetic Sense.”
 Journal Of Aesthetics And Art Criticism, 64(2), 231–242.

 Sibley, F. (1959).
 “Aesthetic Concepts.”
 Philosophical Review, 68(4), 421–450.

 Walton, K. L. (1970).
 “Categories of Art.”
 Philosophical Review, 79(3), 334–367.

 About the Author

-Brock is a graduate of Northern Illinois University (2010, MA in Philosophy), and currently a PhD Candidate at the University of Maryland, College Park, Department of Philosophy.
+Brock Rough earned a PhD in philosophy at the University of Maryland, College Park.
 His research focuses on the art status and ontology of videogames, their role as a test case for theories of art, and the ontology and intersection of games and art.
-Before pursuing philosophy, Brock spent several years working as a portrait painter.
+Before pursuing philosophy, Brock spent several years working as a portrait painter. http://www.brockrough.com